headspace Bundaberg provides support to young people between 12-25, their families and friends, as an essential mental health service.

 Breakup Shakeup - App that supports young people going through a relationship break up. iTunes.apple.com/au/app/breakup-shakeup/id1017200579?mt=8

 Clear Your Vision - Online program to support young people to reduce their cannabis use. cannabissupport.com.au/treatment/tools-to-quit/clear-your-vision

-Community and Youth Engagement is all about building education and awareness around building resilience, seeking help early for mental health, and understanding how to help a friend.
+Our Community and Youth Engagement role is all about education and awareness for young people who may need support to build resilience, seek help early for mental health, and understanding how they can help a friend.

 Our team get out to many community events as well as present at schools and businesses.
 If you want us to come and have a chat with you please get in touch.